Updated: 5 days ago

-I don't mean like in a marriage, i mean literally for every single moment of your life.
-This person is with you when you go to the bathroom, they are there when you wake up and go to bed, this person is the first person you tell all your fears, accomplishments, failures, desires, passions and the like to, they are even with you when you dream.
-They are always there, and you cannot not be with this person.
-Quite scary, I know.
+This person is with you when you go to the bathroom, they are there riht when you wake up.
+They are the first person you tell all your fears, accomplishments, failures, desires, passions to They are even when you dream.
+They are always there.

-I would say, if that situation, god forbid, was put upon you, the most productive way to handle it and make the absolute best out of it would be to broaden and deepen the connection you have with this person.
+If that situation, god forbid, was forced upon you, the most productive way to make lemonade out of those lemons is to live in harmony with this person.

-I would say you should get to know him or her intimately and meaningfully, so you can have a healthy relationship with them, a flourishing connection in which both of us abstain from unnecessary arguments and judgments and work together in order to maximally enrich your already determined joint time.
+Having a flourishing connection in which both of you abstain from unnecessary arguments and judgments and work together in order to enrich your joint time.

-Now imagine this person other person is none other than you, yourself.
+Here is the kicker: this is no hypothetical situation!
+This person other person is none other than you, yourself.

 We are our own storytellers, critics and mentors.
-This is a never ending cycle, and we are always there for and against ourselves, in every moment, no matter what.
+We are there with ourselves, at every moment, no matter what.